This article was first published in May 2015 and has been updated for freshness.

-obility Means Instant Access.
-More and more workers are working less often from their office and more often from the road, home, or coffee shops along the way.
+Mobility gives all your users instant access: More and more workers are working less often from their office and more often working remotely, whether on the road, at home, or at a local coffee shop.
 Providing video and collaboration support for a wide variety of mobile platforms - laptops, smartphones, tablets – is easily supported by VCaaS services that bring all these worlds together.